s-beraz/Midterm/README.md

 - Input is a string from the user
 - Count the number of vowels in the string (A, E, I, O, U)
   - Watch out for upper/lowercase (E, e both count)
+- Your code should only count the vowels, do not track other letters.
 - Output results

 ### Sample run